DataDog/datadog-lambda-python/README.md

 You can also open an issue for a feature request.

+## Lambda Profiling Beta

+Datadog's Continuous Profiler is now available in beta for Python.
+This optional feature is enabled by setting the `DD_PROFILING_ENABLED` environment variable to `True`.
+During the beta period, profiling is available at no cost.

 ## Major Version Notes

 ### 4.x

-- `dd-trace` upgraded from 0.61 to 1.2, full release notes are available [here](https://ddtrace.readthedocs.io/en/stable/release_notes.html#v1-0-0)
+- `dd-trace` upgraded from 0.61 to 1.4, full release notes are available [here](https://ddtrace.readthedocs.io/en/stable/release_notes.html#v1-0-0)
   - `get_correlation_ids()` has been changed to `get_log_correlation_context()`, which now returns a dictionary containing the active `span_id`, `trace_id`, as well as `service` and `env`.

 ## Contributing